 6. Gillette Stadium

 The palace Tom Brady and Bill Belichick built.
 New England Patriots fans have seen their fair share of playoff wins over the years.
-They brave the rain, sleet and snow to see their beloved Pats chase another ring.
+They brave the rain, sleet and snow to see their beloved Pats chase another ring or at the very least, another undefeated season against the New York Jets.

 It's scientifically proven that yelling in sweatshirts with the sleeves cut off increases your voice by 10 decibels.